Steve Kaufman: 1990s

 In 1996 Kaufman approached the Sinatra family to gain permission to paint Frank Sinatra's image.
 Reportedly, the ailing Sinatra ran his frail hands over the completed paintings and nodded his appreciation, tears in his eyes.
-Kaufman was requested by Campbell's to paint a limited edition in celebration of Campbell's Soups 100th anniversary.
+Kaufman was requested by Campbell's to paint a limited edition in celebration of Campbell Soup's 100th anniversary.
 He painted Muhammad Ali's face on 500 boxing gloves, and painted two Harley-Davidson motorcycles, one with a Campbell's Soup theme and one with a Cohiba cigar theme.
 Fidel Castro, Cuba's leader, reportedly autographed the gas tank of the Cohiba motorcycle.
 Kaufman created a Muhammad Ali portrait for the 1996 Olympics.
 For the first time, Ali signed a limited edition with both his Muslim name (Muhammad Ali) and his given name (Cassius Clay).

 From 1997 to 1998 Kaufman's portraits of Frank Sinatra appeared on Larry King Live, and in art shows that Kaufman held in Japan and Amsterdam.
 He participated in a boxing exhibition against European boxing champion Don Diego and is awarded the win, after some minor controversy.
 Kaufman painted another Harley-Davidson motorcycle which was now dedicated to the Los Angeles Dodgers baseball team.
 It is driven around Dodger Stadium before each game.
 At the time, Kaufman has hired 546 ex-gang-members and supports more than 175 charities.

 In the late 1990s Kaufman experienced both a cardiac episode and was involved in a motorcycle accident.
-He released works such as Sinatra's Rat Pack and Mug Shot, Al Pacino as The Godfather and Scarface, New York City radio personality Howard Stern, Barbie, and two new editions of Marilyn Monroe.
+He released works such as Sinatra's Rat Pack and Mug Shot, Al Pacino as "the Godfather" and "Scarface", New York City radio personality Howard Stern, Barbie, and two new editions of Marilyn Monroe.
 Other works included portraits of Van Gogh and Picasso in a new, 100% hand-painted edition.